elijahgreenstein/read-array/README.md

 | `-3`     | Failed to allocate memory for the array with `malloc`.     |
 | `-4`     | Failed to load a value or encountered invalid character.   |

+Note that if the function returns error code `-4`, then the values of `n` and `p` are set to the line and field where the problem was encountered.

 ## Example usage

 - Load array